rougier/python-opengl/05-cube.rst

    I = np.array([0,1,2, 0,2,3,  0,3,4, 0,4,5,  0,5,6, 0,6,1,
                  1,6,7, 1,7,2,  7,4,3, 7,3,2,  4,7,6, 4,6,5], dtype=np.uint32)

-This `I` is an `IndexBuffer` that need to be uploaded to the GPU as well.
+This `I` is an `IndexBuffer` that needs to be uploaded to the GPU as well.
-Using glumpy, the easiest way is to use a `VertexBuffer` for vertices data and an `IndexBuffer` for indices data:
+Using glumpy, the easiest way is to use a `VertexBuffer` for vertex data and an `IndexBuffer` for index data:

 .. code:: python